MarwaneSoubhi/MarwaneSoubhi/README.md

 # About me 👋

-- 🔭 I’m currently working on developping new skills
+- 🔭 I’m currently working on developping Tech-Analysis skills
 - 🌱 I’m currently learning Data Science at Guy-Concordia
 - 👯 I’m looking to collaborate on making connections
 - 🤔 I’m looking for help with ...
 I dont know yet